siddhesh0045/QuizApp/README.md

 ### Backend:
 - MongoDB stores quizzes, users, feedback, and quiz results.
-- Questions stored with text, options, and correct answers (correct answers are **hidden** in fetch endpoint).
+- Questions stored with text, options, and correct answers.
-- Endpoints implemented:
+- Endpoints implemented.
-  - `/quiz/:id/questions` – fetch questions without exposing correct answers.
-  - `/quiz/:id/submit` – takes user answers, calculates the score, and returns it immediately.

 ### Frontend:
 - Start page allows the user to begin a quiz.
 - Displays **one question at a time** with "Next" and "Previous" buttons.
-- "Submit" button on the final question sends all answers to the backend.
+- "next" button on the final question sends all answers to the backend.
-- Result page displays the user's score and correct answers.
+- Result page displays the user's score and correct answers and selected answers.

 ### Evaluation Criteria Addressed:
 - Full end-to-end functionality implemented.